North America (0-100) January 2026

 How does North America (0-100) compare?

-People in North America (0-100) were much more positive than average regarding Action, Work Pressure, and Feedback & Recognition.
+People in North America (0-100) were much more positive than average regarding Action, Feedback & Recognition, and Company Performance.

-On the lower side, people in North America (0-100) had much lower favorable scores than average in Progress And Growth.
+On the lower side, people in North America (0-100) had much lower favorable scores than average in Transparency, Managing Energy, and Work Life Blend.

-The highest scoring question for North America (0-100) had 94% of people agreeing that The work that they do at %[Company]% is important (+2% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for North America (0-100) had 93% of people agreeing that they know how their work contributes to the goals of %[Company]% (+4% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

 Which questions matter the most?